 All goals are personalized, completely driven by the client, and the client is expected to hold accountability for their actions.

 Per the ICF (International Coaching Federation) definition, we partner with clients in a “though-provoking and creative process that inspires them to maximize their personal and professional potential.”

-Professionally, Rahim’s career launched in the .com era at the Hudson’s Bay Company, and after 20 years in the corporate sector, he is now practicing as a business coach while working towards his masters level executive coaching certification (CEC) at Royal Roads University.
-Drawing on his experience either as a consultant or on the client side with companies including Apple Inc., Blackberry Inc, Celebrity Cruise Lines, Edelman Public Relations, IBM and WestJet Airlines, Rahim also spent three years at the Canadian Imperial Bank of Commerce (CIBC) as a Senior Director of Digital.
-He is currently a mentor with the Forum for Women Entrepreneurs (FWE), a former Board member with the City of Toronto Yonge Dundas Square, member of the Customer Advisory Board for Adobe, and has volunteered with non-profit organizations including the Aga Khan Development Network (AKDN), York University, and Hope Air.
+Rahim’s career launched in the .com era at the Hudson’s Bay Company, and after 20 years in the corporate sector, he is now practicing as a Certified Executive Coach (CEC), drawing on his corporate experience having led or consulted with companies including Apple Inc., BlackBerry Inc, Canadian Imperial Bank of Commerce, Celebrity Cruise Lines, Edelman Public Relations, IBM and WestJet Airlines.
+He is a member of the International Coaching Federation (ICF), a mentor with the Forum for Women Entrepreneurs (FWE), a former Board member with the City of Toronto Yonge Dundas Square, member of the Customer Advisory Board for Adobe, and has volunteered with non-profit organizations including the Aga Khan Development Network (AKDN), York University, and Hope Air.

 Companies are implementing new technology in order to improve productivity and exceed customer expectations.
 However, in an accelerated era of digital disruption, employees are (a) faced with greater uncertainty, (b) have less time to strategize, and (c) need clarity to rapidly assess and make decisions.

 1) The average lifespan of an S&P 500 company is under 20 years, down from 60 years in the 1950s.*

 2) Despite 78% of companies believing in the importance of digital and transformational leadership, only 5% have strong digital leadership development programs currently in place.*